Codyvanzandt/beautiful-jekyll/_posts/2018-08-18-bcts-naming.md

 ## Tip 2: i,j,k (and Friends) Are Only For Indices

 Single character loop variables (i, j, k, x, y, z, etc.) add almost no context.
-Because of convention, many programmers aren't bothered by these names.
-But just because this is conventional doesn't mean it is any good.
+But for reasons of convention, many programmers aren't bothered.

+That's a shame; this is a miserable little convention.

 Once you get more than a few lines of code away from these loop variables, you can easily lose track of what they represent.
 What is `i` supposed to be?
 Who knows!

 The only time you should use a single character loop variable is when you're looping over indices.
-And even then, you should first ask yourself, "Should I really be looping over indices in the first place?"
+And even then, you should first ask yourself, "Should I even be looping over indices in the first place?"

 Check out this example: